-50. Those submitting invalid representations (2 parties) were advised that their representations would not be taken forward for consideration.
+52. Those submitting invalid representations (2 parties) were advised that their representations would not be taken forward for consideration.
 The submissions related to matters not consulted upon as part of the Focussed Changes consultation.

+Rep Clarification Letter Sent

+Number/Representor

-Rep Number/Representor Clarification Letter Sent 4671/LDP/F Mr G Martyn The submission did not relate to the matters published for consultation under the Focussed Changes consultation and therefore was not be considered further.
-4672/LDP/F The submission did not relate to the matters published for consultation under the Focussed Ms Metcalfe Changes consultation and therefore was not be considered further.
+4671/LDP/F Mr G Martyn The submission did not relate to the matters published for consultation under the Focussed Changes consultation and therefore was not be considered further.